Skip to content

 • Merge: llvm-profdata merge -sparse unions them into a single profdata.

-• Report: llvm-cov show produces the HTML locally; gcovr emits Cobertura XML for Codecov + diff-cover.
+• Report: llvm-cov show produces the HTML locally; llvm-cov export --format=lcov plus the vendored tools/scripts/lcov_cobertura.py converter emit Cobertura XML for Codecov + diff-cover.

-• Exclusions: a canonical regex in scripts/run_coverage.sh excludes _deps/, external/, test/, catch2/, build/, and build-coverage/.
+• Exclusions: a canonical regex in scripts/run_coverage.sh excludes _deps/, external/, test/, catch2/, build/, build-coverage/, examples/, and fetchcontent-src/.
 Codecov's ignore list in codecov.yml mirrors this set.

 Cross-platform matrix